Pt-induced nanowires on Ge(001): a DFT study: Discussion

 Based on a comparison of these results with experiments, a growth path as function of increasing Pt density can be suggested for the NWs.
 From experiments it is clear that the anneal temperature after deposition is crucial in the formation process.
-First, the high temperature should cause the Pt not to move deeper into the substrate but rather move back to the surface.
-This requires the solubility of Pt in Ge to be very small, which is the case.\cite{Massalski:BAPD90} Second, this high temperature is needed to break the Ge surface dimers such that Pt atoms can replace Ge atoms and form surface Pt-Ge dimers.
-This bond breaking temperature is reported to be above $1000$K for the Ge(001) surface.\cite{Zeng:ss02} Third, in combination with the anneal time, the high annealing temperature allows for larger thermodynamic barriers to be crossed, allowing the widened trough to transform into a NW.\\ Fig. \ref{fig:10formationdiagram} shows a diagram indicating possible formation paths we will discuss here.
+Firstly, the high temperature should cause the Pt atoms not to move deeper into the substrate, but rather move back to the surface.
+This requires the solubility of Pt in Ge to be very small, which is the case.\cite{Massalski:BAPD90} Secondly, this high temperature is needed to break the Ge surface dimers such that Pt atoms can replace Ge atoms and form surface Pt-Ge dimers.
+This bond breaking temperature is reported to be approximately \mbox{$1000$ K} for the Ge(001) surface.\cite{Zeng:ss02} Thirdly, in combination with the anneal time, the high annealing temperature allows for larger kinetic barriers to be crossed, allowing the WT to transform into a NW.\\ Figure~\ref{fig:10formationdiagram} shows a diagram indicating possible formation paths we will discuss here.
 In our discussion we will assume that the high annealing temperature causes a large portion of the Pt that moved subsurface during deposition to be ejected onto the surface again.
-Starting with a quarter monolayer being ejected, and the high anneal temperature breaking the surface Ge dimers.
-The ejected Pt atoms can now form Pt-Ge dimers in the top layer of the surface, while the second Ge atom of the former Ge surface dimer moves away.
+Starting with $0.25$ ML Pt atoms being ejected, and the high anneal temperature breaking the surface Ge dimers, the ejected Pt atoms can now form Pt-Ge dimers in the top layer of the surface, while the second Ge atom of the former Ge surface dimer can move away to a step edge.
 The formation of Pt-Ge dimers can be seen as a consequence of the fact that Pt-Ge bonds are preferred over Ge-Ge bonds, the larger bond strength allows for the Pt-Ge dimers to replace the broken Ge-Ge surface dimers.
-The most homogeneous way of spreading a quarter monolayer of Pt atoms in the top layer is the $\beta_{6}$ geometry, which we showed in previous work to be the geometry of the $\beta$-terrace.\cite{Vanpoucke:prb09beta,vanpoucke:prb2008R}\\ If locally $0.5$ ML of Pt is ejected onto the surface, either more Pt-Ge surface dimers can be formed, creating a surface only containing Pt-Ge dimers, or the extra Pt atoms can move to Ge positions at the bottom of the trough ($^{\star}$-geometries).
-In case of a surface purely made up out of Pt-Ge dimers it was shown that a $\gamma_{as}$ surface is more stable than a surface with antiphased Pt-Ge dimers.\cite{Vanpoucke:prb09beta} The formation of surface Pt-Ge dimers could prohibit these Pt atoms to move again subsurface.
-However if this barrier is not large enough or the preference of forming Pt-Ge surface dimers is to small the $\beta_{6}^{\star}$ and $\beta_{3}^{\star}$ surfaces become available which are slightly more stable.
+The most homogeneous way of spreading $0.25$ ML of Pt atoms in the top layer is the $\beta_{6}$-geometry, which we showed in previous work to be the geometry of the $\beta$-terrace. \cite{Vanpoucke:prb09beta,vanpoucke:prb2008R}\\ If locally $0.5$ ML of Pt is ejected onto the surface, either more Pt-Ge surface dimers can be formed, creating a surface only containing Pt-Ge dimers, or the extra Pt atoms can move to Ge positions at the bottom of the trough ($\star$-geometries).
+In case of a surface purely made up out of Pt-Ge dimers it was shown in Ref.~\onlinecite{Vanpoucke:prb09beta} that a $\gamma_{as}$-surface is most stable.
+The formation of surface Pt-Ge dimers could prohibit these Pt atoms to move subsurface.
+However if this barrier is not large enough or the preference of forming Pt-Ge surface dimers is too small the $\beta_{6}^{\star}$- and $\beta_{3}^{\star}$-surfaces become available which are slightly more stable.
 Further STM studies of the surface near the edge between the $\beta$-terrace and a NW-patch could reveal which of these three structures is present.
-In the filled state images the $\beta_{6}^{\star}$ and normal $\beta_{6}$ surface are nearly indistinguishable, but at positive bias, close to the Fermi level the typical triangular structures of the $\beta_{6}$-surface are absent for the $\beta_{6}^{\star}$-surface.
-This again shows that the $\beta$-terrace only contains $0.25$ML of Pt in it's surface layers.\cite{Vanpoucke:prb09beta}\\
+In the filled state images the $\beta_{6}^{\star}$- and normal $\beta_{6}$-surface are nearly indistinguishable, but at positive bias, close to the Fermi level the typical triangular structures of the $\beta_{6}$-surface are absent for the $\beta_{6}^{\star}$-surface.\cite{Vanpoucke:prb09beta} This again shows that the $\beta$-terrace only contains $0.25$ ML of Pt in its surface layers.\\